BlaqueDevs/se-assignment-day-4-software-project-management-Kwambokah/README.md

 ## 10. How would you d#### Description of the Software Solution?

-## 11. What are the main features or functionalities that make your software stand out?#### Main Features and Functionalities of Our Software Solution
+## 11. What are the main features or functionalities that make your software stand out?

 ## 12. What data is available regarding the market size and growth potential for your software?